Desensitized (Drowning Pool album)

 Desensitized is the second studio album by American rock band Drowning Pool.
 It was their first album since the death of vocalist Dave Williams as well as the only album to feature replacement vocalist Jason Jones.
 The album debuted at number 17 on the Billboard 200 chart.

 The album cover features porn star Jesse Jane.
 Desensitized shows less nu metal elements than Drowning Pool's previous album, Sinner.

 Jones left the band soon after the album's release because of personal and musical differences.
-"Step Up", "Think" and "Hate" are songs from Desensitized that are played during live performances today.
 "Step Up" was featured in the 2004 film The Punisher and was the theme song for WWE's WrestleMania XX.
 It was also featured in the compilation album MTV2 Headbangers Ball, Vol. 2.

 Writing and recording

 Writing for the album began in 2003.
 Recording began towards the end of the year and was finished in March 2004.